sam0per/ml-project-launch/README.md

 │
 ├── .github/
 │   └── workflows/                 # For GitHub Actions CI/CD (future use)
-│       └── ...                    # You can add this later
 │
+├── docs/                         # For general documentation about *using* this workflow │   └── WORKFLOW_GUIDE.md
+│
+├── inputs/                       # For storing project notes files │   └── .gitkeep                  # Example: my-project-notes.md
+│
 ├── project_init/                 # Main directory for the initialization script
 │   ├── __init__.py               # Makes this a Python package
 │   ├── cli.py                    # The main script to run (Command-Line Interface)
-│   ├── questions.py              # Contains the list of questions and structure
-│   └── templates/                # Directory for any file templates
+│   └── notes_parser.py           # Logic for parsing the notes file
-│       └── STRATEGY_TEMPLATE.md  # A base template to guide the LLM's output
 │
-├── docs/                         # For general documentation about *using* this workflow │   └── WORKFLOW_GUIDE.md
+├── outputs/                      # For script output (e.g., manifest.json)
+│   └── .gitkeep
 │
-├── outputs/                      # Empty directory.
-For script output (gitignored later) │   └── .gitkeep                  # Empty file to preserve the directory in git │
+├── templates/                    # Directory for any file templates │   └── PROJECT_NOTES_TEMPLATE.md # The template for project notes
+│
 ├── .env.example                  # Example file for environment variables (e.g., API keys)
 ├── .gitignore
 ├── LICENSE
 ├── README.md                     # Explains the purpose of this template repo ├── requirements.txt              # Python dependencies for the script
-└── runtime.txt                   # Optional: Specifies Python version if deploying
+└── setup.py                      # Makes the project installable
 ```